helboi4/helboi4/README.md

 </p>

 #

-🎯 My goal right now is... finding new oppurtunities that will move forward my career and professional growth.
 <br/>
-🔭 I’m currently working on... rebuilding my portfolio webiste, contributing to Grow Your Own.
+🔭 I’m currently working on... a Japanese language learning app and love letter to the open source Japanese langauge learning developer community that raised me.
 <br/>